 - Autopark.
 This allows the vehicle to park itself in both parallel and perpendicular spots.

 - Traffic Light & Stop Sign Recognition.
 Currently alerts you at the last moment if there is a stop sign or traffic light (will not stop the vehicle) while on Autopilot.

 - Automatic City Driving.
-Future feature, TBD what this means exactly, but the Full-Self Driving Beta gives a glimpse of what’s to come.
+Now called Full-Self Driving Beta which gives a glimpse of what’s to come.

 The Current 2022-2023 Autopilot Lineup